-- B.S. in Public Health-Allied Health
+- B.S. in Insurance Studies

-- Undergraduate Certificate in Public Health
+- Certificate in Women’s Health Nurse Practitioner

 Kent State operates a 24/7/365 technical support phone line, hosts a live support chat, and maintains a list of technical support staff in each department.
 The Blackboard Learn site provides technical requirements for using KSU’s learning management system.
 It also allows students to check on the status of Blackboard’s server, explains how to use Blackboard, and includes a link to submit a help ticket.
 On its Online Student Services page, the university shares its phone directory, tuition rates, searchable course database, proctoring procedures, veteran services, and list of states where KSU is permitted to enroll students.